sce/flot/API.md

 Here's a brief explanation of how the plugin plumbings work:

-Each plugin registers itself in the global array $.plot.plugins.
-When you make a new plot object with $.plot, Flot goes through this array calling the "init" function of each plugin and merging default options from the "option" attribute of the plugin.
+Each plugin registers itself in the global array `$.plot.plugins`.
+When you make a new plot object with `$.plot`, Flot goes through this array calling the `init` function of each plugin and merging default options from the `option` attribute of the plugin.
 The init function gets a reference to the plot object created and uses this to register hooks and add new public methods if needed.